handlebars-lang/docs/src/contributing/interactive-examples.md

   - `preparationScript`: A script that is executed before compiling and running the template. `Handlebars` is available as global variable in this script.
   - `input`: The template-input as embedded YAML-object.
+  - `errorExpected`: A boolean (default: `false`) that specifies that this example is should fail.
+By default, examples that throw an error during execution, cause the build of this site to fail.
+If you write an example that describes an error, you need to set this flag to `true`.

 The output of the example is automatically computed using the latest release version of Handlebars.